aqibos/ml-blog/README.md

 ### Presentation Layer

 The presentation layer is single-page application built using a standard MVC design pattern with **[MithrilJS](https://mithril.js.org/)**.
 MithrilJS allows for vanilla javascript syntax and supports a wide variety of browsers.
 Mithril also allows for re-usable components, similar to other frameworks.

 All styling is done using **Sass** that is pre-processed into CSS.
-Tachyons
+The [Tachyons](http://tachyons.io/) framework in conjuction with Sass inheritance was used to style the application.
+Tachyons simply provides shortcuts for common CSS styling.
+For example instead of writing `border: 1px solid black;`, you can simply write `.ba;`, which stands for "border all".
+Also, instead of polluting the HTML with all of the styling, the Tachyon shortcuts are simply extended in the relevant stylesheet.
+The styling is also ready for mobile devices.

 Live data loading is avaiable via [Pusher](https://pusher.com/).
 If an person is viewing a blog and a new comment is made, the comment will automatically be displayed.